-The online course Proofread Anywhere is hands down the go-to course for starting proofreaders.
-The Proofread Anywhere course walks you through the job step-by-step and leads you through every aspect you need to know about the market, finding jobs and how to become a proofreader.
+The online course Proofread Academy is hands down the go-to course for starting proofreaders.
+The Proofread Academy course walks you through the job step-by-step and leads you through every aspect you need to know about the market, finding jobs and how to become a proofreader.
 It’s a great course to help you start your new career.

 The Job Description of a Freelance Writer:

 Freelance writers are used all over the media industry and the web.
 Historically when people heard the term “freelance writer” it suggested magazine and newspaper writers.
 Now, with the internet freelancers exist in almost every industry and the freelance market is booming!